stoplightio/platform-docs/b.overview.md

-# Introduction to Stoplight Platform
+# Introduction to Stoplight

 APIs have become the cornerstone of growth across organizations of all shapes and sizes.
-In the past APIs might have been an afterthought, created to satisfy integration requirements at a later point, but now they drive core new business models, providing critical integrations and improving efficiency throughout multiple products.
+In the past, APIs might have been an afterthought, created to satisfy integration requirements at a later point.
+Now they drive core new business models, providing critical integrations, and improving efficiency throughout multiple products.

 With the rise in importance means **shipping poorly planned APIs isn't an option anymore**, and Stoplight aims to bring together all the tools you need to make sure you're APIs are the best they can be.

-### What is Stoplight Platform?
+### What is Stoplight?

-Stoplight Platform offers tooling across the API lifecycle that helps them build quality APIs efficiently.
-With Stoplight Platform your team can:
+Stoplight offers tooling across the API lifecycle that helps you build quality APIs efficiently.
+With Stoplight, your team can:

 <!--
 type: tab